Canon 2000D vs Sony A6300

 |129 x 101 x 78 mm, 475 g||120 x 67 x 49 mm, 404 g|

 Body comparison: Canon 2000D vs Sony A6300

 The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Sony A6300.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (38 percent) than the Canon 2000D.
 Moreover, the A6300 is markedly lighter (15 percent) than the 2000D.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.